 Promotion is defined as progression from one academic year to the next.
 Students are considered for promotion one academic year at a time.
 Satisfactory academic progress and eligibility for promotion to the next higher academic year is determined by each student's successful completion of the appropriate academic, professional, and financial requirements of WCUCOM each academic year.
-A student who is marginally passing his or her courses in any academic year (as defined in the section Students at Academic Risk) may be considered to have poor academic performance and, therefore, is subject to review by the P&M Committee for lack of satisfactory progress.
+A student who is marginally passing his or her courses in any academic year may be considered to have poor academic performance and, therefore, is subject to review by the P&M Committee for lack of satisfactory progress.
 Students with failures or incompletes are not eligible for promotion and will be considered for appropriate remediation or dismissal.
 No student may advance a year at WCUCOM with a failing grade or an incomplete in any course.
 All clinical rotations must be successfully completed with a passing grade prior to graduation.